aimee-mcneil-melville/ToDo-Full-Stack/packages/ascii-art-reader/README.md

     - There's a section on [terminal helpers](#terminal-helpers) below.
 Try using the `readline` function, it's a good way to practice callbacks
     - Again, start small.
 Try to get the number from the user and display it in the terminal
     - Once you have that, use the number to get the filename.
 Maybe the filenames are in an array, and the numbers are the array indices?
-    - When you have the right filename, use `fs.readFile` to load the file
+    - When you have the right filename, use `fsPromises.readFile` to load the file
-    - Finally, inside the callback for `fs.readFile`, use `console.log` to output the file's contents to the terminal
+    - Finally, inside the callback for `fsPromises.readFile`, use `console.log` to output the file's contents to the terminal
   </details>

 ---